skierpage/hydrogen_ladder_svg/README.md

 The infamous "Clean Hydrogen Ladder (now up to v4.1)" figure by Michael Liebreich/Liebreich Associates that shows up in response to any overhyped article about The Hydrogen Economy™ comes from a slide deck that goes on to categorize uses of hydrogen from Unavoidable to Uncompetitive.
-I turned these slides into a single interactive SVG
+I turned these slides into a single interactive SVG, a resizable vector image whose text they can search and copy.

-Note: GitHub, and other sites, strip the `<script>` tag contents when it presents the SVG, for security reasons.
+*Note:* GitHub, and other sites, strip the `<script>` tag contents when it presents the SVG, for security reasons.
-But viewers still have a resizable vector image whose text they can search and copy.
+You can interact with the SVG [here](https://www.skierpage.com/media/hydrogen_uses_ladder.svg).

 ## History
 I mentioned this idea in a reply to https://www.linkedin.com/pulse/clean-hydrogen-ladder-v40-michael-liebreich/